 We address the following topics:

-Development and cell biology: We focus on post-translational modifications of our pet transcription factor Krüppel, their cellular control and developmental functions during embryogenesis.
-We also address the requirement of de novohistone supply for cell division control and the impact of epigenetic histone marks on developmental decisions.
+Development and cell biology: We focus on post-translational modifications of our transcription factor Krüppel, their cellular control and developmental functions in early development.
+We also address the requirement of de novo histone supply for cell division control and the impact of epigenetic histone marks on developmental decisions.

 Physiology and molecular genetics of starvation resistance: We have isolated functional componentsgoverning energy homeostasis, the dysfunction of which causes obesity in humans.
 Our aim is to use a comprehensivemetabolomics approach combined with expression profiling during starvation to identify key metabolic pathways, provide a first molecular signature of starvation and identify and functionally characterize small metabolites associated with obesity and longevity.